fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

-### Automatic Derivation
+### Fully Automatic Derivation

-Generating `implicit` instances on the companion of the data type has been
+Generating `implicit` instances on the companion of the data type is
-called *semi-auto* derivation, in contrast to *full-auto* which is when the
+historically known as *semi-auto* derivation, in contrast to *full-auto* which
-`.gen` is made `implicit`
+is when the `.gen` is made `implicit`

 {lang="text"}
 ~~~~~~~~
-  object MagnoliaEncoder {
+  object MagnoliaJsEncoder {
     ...
     implicit def gen[A]: JsEncoder[A] = macro Magnolia.gen[A]
   }
-  object MagnoliaDecoder {
+  object MagnoliaJsDecoder {
     ...
     implicit def gen[A]: JsDecoder[A] = macro Magnolia.gen[A]
   }